Alar Laneman

-Alar Laneman (born 6 May 1962) is an Estonian politician.
+Alar Laneman (born 6 May 1962) is an Estonian politician and was interior of the Republic of Estonia from 18 November 2020.

-Alar Laneman stood as a candidate on the list of the Estonian Conservative People's Party in the 2019 Riigikogu elections in the 12th constituency and was elected with 673 votes.
+Laneman stood as a candidate on the list of the Estonian Conservative People's Party in the 2019 Riigikogu elections in the 12th constituency and was elected with 673 votes.

 He served as Minister of the Interior in the second cabinet of Prime Minister Jüri Ratas from 18 November 2020 to 26 January 2021.
 Kristian Jaani was appointed as his successor.

-He was a member of the Conservative People's Party of Estonia (EKRE) from 2019 to 14 June 2024.
-On 12 July 2024 he joined the liberal Estonian Reform Party.
+Laneman was a member of the Conservative People's Party of Estonia (EKRE) from 2019 to 14 June 2024.
+On 12 July 2024, he joined the liberal Estonian Reform Party.